-- 2. SERV and the Center for People in Transition (described previously) can also provide assistance with obtaining a protection order. - 3.
-Additionally, New Jersey residents may call the Domestic Violence Hotline at 1-800-572-SAFE (7233) with questions about the protection order process and other resources for domestic violence victims. - 4.
+- 2. A Complainant who wants to obtain a restraining order should contact the family division of the Superior Court in their county on Monday through Friday from 8:30 a.m. to 3:30 p.m.
+On weekends, holidays, and weekdays after 3:30 p.m., when the Superior Court is closed, the Complainant may file a complaint at their local police department. - 3.
+Additionally, New Jersey residents may call the Statewide Domestic Violence Hotline at 1-800-572-SAFE (1-800-572-7233) with questions about the restraining order process and other resources for domestic violence victims. - 4.
 On campus, if a Complainant wants to obtain a protection order he/she may speak to a Security Supervisor.
 He or she will direct you to the Sheriff's Officer or the Deptford Police Department. - 5.
 A Complainant will be assisted by Campus Security Authorities in notifying law enforcement authorities, if the Complainant chooses.
-A Complainant may also decline to notify and/or seek assistance from campus authorities and law enforcement.

-C. Reasonable Accommodation
+A Complainant may also decline to notify and/or seek assistance from campus authorities and law enforcement. - C. Reasonable Accommodation

-Employees and/or students who report or are the victim of sexual misconduct will be afforded reasonable accommodations to avoid hostile environments or working conditions, regardless of whether the Complainant chooses to report the crime to campus security or local law enforcement.
+Employees and/or students who report or are the victim of sexual misconduct will be afforded reasonable accommodations, if requested, to avoid hostile environments or working conditions, regardless of whether the Complainant chooses to report the crime to campus security or local law enforcement.